bigwiginfohub-wq/tba-publications/galaxy_pipeline/manuscript_tracebind_v11.md

 ## 5. Discussion

 ### 5.1 Interpretation of Coherence
 TRACEBIND-V11 measures the predictability of local tangential velocities from neighboring stars.
 Lower prediction errors relative to the null model indicate greater local kinematic coherence.
 Using the TRACEBIND V11 metric, the Hyades sample produced a lower coherence ratio ($R = 0.841$) than the Pleiades sample ($R = 0.914$), a difference that persists across 65.1% of pairwise subsample comparisons and all 36 parameter combinations tested.
 Because subsamples overlap substantially, these pairwise comparisons are descriptive rather than inferential.
+This difference may reflect the Hyades' dynamically evolved structure, extended spatial distribution, and proximity, though TRACEBIND-V11 intentionally does not attribute causality to these physical parameters.

 TRACEBIND-V11 is intentionally agnostic regarding the physical origin of the observed coherence.
 A low prediction error may arise from gravitational binding, common formation history, tidal structure, or other correlated dynamical processes.